Office of Environmental and Energy Coordination

 GREEN BUSINESS PARTNERS EVENTS

-The Green Business Partners Program hosts events, including educational webinars.
-Use the dropdowns below to explore recent Green Business Partners events.
+The Green Business Partners Program hosts events, including networking events and educational webinars.
+Use the dropdowns below to explore recent and upcoming GBP events.

 Fairfax County’s Office of Environmental and Energy Coordination (OEEC) and Department of Transportation (DOT), along with Charge@Work, are partnering to help businesses power up their workplace charging programs.
 On November 14 at 12 p.m.
 ET, they hosted the “Opportunities to Charge@Work: A Green Business Partners and Best Workplaces for Commuters Webinar” which demonstrated a new free online tool to plan and implement electric vehicle charging at your business.